GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy: Mitigations

 \section{Mitigations}

-In this section, we discuss possible mitigations against the privacy attack enabled by GPM.
-In particular, in Sections~\ref{sec:mit-rotation} and \ref{sec:mit-distributed}, we discuss two possible mitigation methods under the same threat model as considered in Section~\ref{sec:setup-threat-model}.
-They are fully compatible with the scenario discussed in Example~\ref{exm:randomness-lib-compromised}, where the randomness library is compromised.
+In this section, we discuss possible mitigations against the privacy attack enabled by GPM as one major possible direction for future work.
+In particular, in Section~\ref{sec:mit-rotation}, we discuss a possible mitigation method under the same threat model as considered in Section~\ref{sec:setup-threat-model}, which is fully compatible with the scenario discussed in Example~\ref{exm:randomness-lib-compromised}, where the randomness library is compromised.
 Meanwhile, in Section~\ref{sec:mit-vdp}, we discuss viable methods of enforcing the correct implementations and executions of the DP mechanisms.
+We present in \appref{app:mit-distributed} an additional mitigation method under the setting of distributed DP with multiple servers, where a subset of the servers executes the compromised software with GPM.